basho/basho_docs/source/languages/en/riak/dev/advanced/client-security/php.md

-To enable our client to use password-based auth, we can use most of the setup from the example above, with the exception that we will specify a password for the client in the `usingPasswordAuthentication` method in the `node` object's builder rather than ommitting it.
+To enable our client to use password-based auth, we can use most of the setup from the example above, with the exception that we will specify a password for the client in the `usingPasswordAuthentication` method in the `node` object's builder rather than omitting it.
 We will also pass the path of the CA file relative to the current working directory into the `withCertificateAuthorityFile` method.